JolleJolles/pirecorder/README.md

 ------------
 *AnimRec* is written in [Python](http://www.python.org) and relies heavily on the [picamera](http://picamera.readthedocs.io/) package.
 It makes use of various utility functions of the associated [AnimLab](https://github.com/joljols/animlab) package.
 AnimRec is created specifically for automated recording with the Raspberry Pi, but its functionality is easily adaptable to a broader range of possible instances.

 Part of *AnimRec* are a number of helper modules ([see below](#othmod)) to facilitate setting-up the rpi and media converting.
 Some of these models rely on [OpenCV](http://opencv.org/).
-As it is not trivial to install OpenCV, I have written a guide which can be found [here](https://github.com/JolleJolles/animlab/blob/master/INSTALLGUIDE.md).
+It is not trivial to install OpenCV, but there is a great guide for installing opencv 4.0 on the [pyimagesearch website](https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/) and you can find a guide for installing opencv on mac [here](https://git.io/fpyvq).
 Furthermore, the *Converter* module requires [ffmpeg](https://www.ffmpeg.org).
 Please follow the guides to install ffmpeg on RaspberryPi [here](http://jollejolles.com/installing-ffmpeg-with-h264-support-on-raspberry-pi/) and Mac [here](http://jollejolles.com/install-ffmpeg-on-mac-os-x/).

 Overview